Budapest Airport Guide 2026: Terminals & Transport

 Shops, Food, Duty-Free and What’s Actually Worth Buying at BUD

-As recommended in this Budapest airport guide, plan ahead for the best experience.
 Airport shopping occupies a peculiar middle ground between retail therapy and captive-audience economics.
-At Budapest Airport, the airside offering is decent for a regional hub — better than you’d expect if your only frame of reference is small Eastern European airports from fifteen years ago, but not the tax-free paradise that certain departures halls would have you believe.
+At Budapest Airport, the airside offering is decent for a regional hub, better than you’d expect if your only frame of reference is small Eastern European airports from fifteen years ago, but not the tax-free paradise that certain departures halls would have you believe.
 Here’s what’s actually worth your attention.

 Duty-Free at BUD: Schengen vs Non-Schengen Allowances